Frequently Asked Questions

 Drive West from Tucson on Ajo Way (Hwy 86).
 A mile past Robles Junction, you'll see Mile Post 148.
 The entrance to the range is just past Mile Post 148 on the right.
 Please obey the posted speed limits and be sure to sign in at the Range Office.
 Index

-Junior shooters are welcome.
-However, those shooters under 14 years of age are to be under the direct and close supervision of a responsible adult.
-The adult supervisor of a junior (or trainee) shooter must to be in close proximity (one step away) from the junior (or the unskilled adult) shooter when the new shooter is on the firing line or handling firearms.
-An adult must supervise all shooters under 18 years old, regardless of the supervised shooter's experience level.
+Junior shooters (under 18 years of age) as well as the novice adult are welcome, however Junior shooters must be accompanied by a responsible adult.
+Those shooters under 14 years of age are to be under the direct and close supervision of the responsible adult.
+Direct and close supervision means that the adult supervisor must be in close proximity (one step away) from the Junior shooter when the Junior shooter is on the firing line or handling firearms in any manner.
+A responsible adult must supervise all shooters under 18 years old, regardless of the supervised shooter's experience level.

 You'll need to provide your own rifle or handgun and ammunition.
 Chamber flags (open bolt indicators) are required on all ranges.
 Bring your firearm, unloaded, in an appropriate case.
 Use this case to move your firearm from your car to the firing line.
 Do not handle, i.e., uncase, load, dryfire, adjust scope, etc., your firearm during range ceasefires.